AES Cryptfile format magic bytes (.aes)

 What is a .aes file?

-A .aes file is a AES Cryptfile format file.
+A .aes file is an AES Cryptfile format.
 AES Cryptfile format is an encrypted file format used by AES Crypt, developed and maintained by Packetizer, Inc. It is used to store and share files protected with password-based encryption on desktop and server systems, with support in common archive and encryption workflows.
 The format is designed for confidentiality, but security depends on strong passwords and careful handling of encrypted files; older files may use earlier version variants.

 What are the magic bytes for .aes files?

-The magic bytes for AES Cryptfile format files are 41 45 53 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for AES Cryptfile format (.aes) files are 41 45 53 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .aes file?